 Stephen knelt down quickly pressing his beaten hands to his sides.
 To think of them beaten and swollen with pain all in a moment made him feel so sorry for them as if they were not his own but someone else’s that he felt sorry for.

 Stephen – the character in Joyce’s novel A Portrait Of The Artist As A Young Man – reported it to the rector and got at least some satisfaction and admiration for being bold enough to defy convention and make the cruelty known.
-In Harrismith Volkskool no such justice was done; nor even attempted; no-one brave enough; no-one believing it was any use to expect any justice or fair play.
+In Harrismith Volkskool no such justice was done; nor even attempted, to my knowledge; no-one brave enough, me included; no-one believing it was any use to expect any justice or fair play.

 We paddle on in the blur, the myopic leading the astigmatic.
 I’m wearing my PlusFours.
 We decide we should camp while there’s still daylight.
 That night we share one damp sleeping bag, as mine’s sopping wet.
 Little did I know that for decades ever after Claudio would introduce me: “Meet my mate Peter.
 I’ve slept with him.”

-Not long after, says me – ‘a hundred years later,’ says Claudio – he comes roaring out in his pale green Volvo 122S in a plume of dust with a long rope.
+Not long after, says me, ‘A hundred years later,’ says Claudio – Charlie comes roaring out in his pale green Volvo 122S in a plume of dust with a long rope.
 We pull Claudio off the island, but the boat is pinned to the semi-submerged tree.
 We only rescue the Voortrekkers’ green and white boat two weeks later when the water has subsided.

 School holidays.
 We have to DO something or we’ll go crazy!
 Ma, we want to go and climb Mt aux Sources.
 How are you going to get there?
 We’ll hitch-hike.
 Over my dead body! or words to that effect.
 NO, I think she meant.